Female medical professional talks to patient on exam table.

 Program summary

-This certificate is designed for nurses, prepared with a graduate degree in nursing, who are licensed to practice nursing in Pennsylvania and want to expand their scope of practice to care of older adult patients in primary care settings as an adult gerontology primary care nurse practitioner.
+This certificate is designed for nurses who are licensed to practice nursing in Pennsylvania, have already earned a graduate degree in nursing, and want to expand their scope of practice to care of older adult patients in primary care settings as an adult gerontology primary care nurse practitioner.

 Application deadline